ryannmicua/popular-posts-tabbed-widget-for-jetpack/readme.txt

 == Description ==

-Shows a tabbed widget for most popular, most commented and latest blog posts.
-Most popular posts tab uses data from Jetpack Stats module.
+Shows a tabbed widget for most popular, most commented and latest blog posts. *Most popular posts* tab uses data from Jetpack Stats module.

-If you enjoyed using Popular Posts Tabbed Widget for Jetpack and find it useful, please consider [__making a donation__](http://pogidude.com/donate/).
-Your donation will help encourage and support the plugin's continued development and better user support.
+= Translating =
+Interested in translating this plugin to your language?
+Grab the [development version](http://downloads.wordpress.org/plugin/popular-posts-tab-widget-for-jetpack.zip) where you will find an up to date pptwj.pot.
+Send any translation files to ryann @ pogidude.com and thank you!

+= Contribute =
+A [GIT repository](https://github.com/ryannmicua/popular-posts-tabbed-widget-for-jetpack) is available if you'd like to submit a patch.

 == Installation ==